sadit/SimilaritySearchDemos/site-src/demos.md

 ## Introduction

 Our demonstrations are Pluto and Jupyter notebooks that can be used to replicate and interactively use `SimilaritySearch`.
-To make the demonstrations more attractive, we also make use intensive use of visualizations based on non-linear dimensional reduction, These kind of algorithms use `k` nearest neighbors of a database as input to produce the low dimensional embedding.
+To make the demonstrations more attractive, we also make intensive use of visualizations based on non-linear dimensional reduction, These kind of algorithms use `k` nearest neighbors of a database as input to produce the low dimensional embedding.
 In particular, we use the [`SimSearchManifoldLearning`](https://github.com/sadit/SimSearchManifoldLearning.jl) which provides an implementation of `UMAP` and also defines the necessary functions to interoperate with the `ManifoldLearning` package.